bhc91/ReWheel/docs/design-decisions.md

 ---

-This document outlines the principal design decisions made for **PartWatch**, together with an overview of the options considered.
+This document outlines the principal design decisions made for **ReWheel**, together with an overview of the options considered.
 The decisions reflect the project's current requirements and priorities, and they strike a balance between simplicity and scalability for future growth.